geoffreydp/manychatRelay/README.md

 # manychatRelay
-Translates GET and POST requests between Manychat and Dialogflow
+Relays GET and POST requests between Manychat and Dialogflow